Slick9000/docker-on-termux/README.md

 once in here, you must remove the # (comment character) from the second line, which says:
 #http://mirror.reeningne.net/alpine/v3.16/community

-this is a simple walkthrough as to how to edit the file with [vim](https://www.vim.org) (for those familiar with [vim](https://www.vim.org), you can skip this part).

-also, if you cannot understand vim or don't like it, skip to [installing micro](https://github.com/Slick9000/docker-on-termux#install-micro-text-editor-requires-curl-see-previous) and come back here.

 >  press i to enter insert mode